 Karen Buscemi is the Founder and President of Detroit Garment Group (DGG), a registered 501(c)(3) public charity, providing education and opportunities for Michigan's fashion community.

-She is also the CEO of Detroit Sewn™ - a full-service cut-and-sew manufacturer.
+She is also the President & CEO of Detroit Sewn™ - a full-service cut-and-sew manufacturer with its own apparel brand for made-in-USA high-quality basics that they also brand for businesses, organizations and events.
 Detroit Sewn™ was born to fill a hole in Southeastern Michigan’s fashion industry – a lack of full-service cut and sew manufacturing.

 Lians Jadan is known throughout the world as a creative photographer and visionary whose passion for the visual image is lush and unique.
 His career began in high fashion, having editorials appearing in distinguished publications such as Vogue Italia, Prim, BG, Hint and StyleLine magazines.
 His experiences and collaborations have nurtured his wide range of styles, including advertising, beauty, lifestyle, motion, portraiture and still life.

 He has since moved on to become one of the leading consultants in the creative industry, including film and advertising, building relationships with fellow talented innovators allowing him the ability to make any production come to fruition.
 Always with a generous smile, grace and devotion to the task at hand, he travels the world with intense dedication for every aspect of production, including music and art, creatively matching his client's overall vision and needs.
 Lians continues to live in Detroit with his beautiful wife Monica and their two daughters, Lareina and Stella.

 Carlotta Tutt Holloway has held media buying and planning, account management, and events and shopper marketing positions at international companies such as A&E Television Networks, Carlson Marketing, and GlobalHue.
 She develops, presents, and implements brand integrated marketing, digital, traditional and social media, traditional advertising, and event strategies for such high-level clients as Walmart, Chrysler International, General Motors and the United States Navy.